-A native Northwesterner turned So-Cal sunshine girl now addicted to hot yoga, hiking, meditation, the beach and long drives up Coast Highway 101, she has no memory of ever not loving coffee.
+A native Northwesterner turned So-Cal sunshine girl, she has no memory of ever not loving coffee.
 Most kids, and even quite a few adults, absolutely hate the taste of coffee, especially the bitterness that some lesser-quality or poorly-made coffee takes on, but Savannah has never complained.
 Unquestionably, she understands that coffee in general is an acquired taste—one that she’s very happy to possess—and now is very grateful to work with an outstanding team that not only loves coffee as much as her, but never makes a bitter cup.

 After just one year in the industry and a trip to LA for Barista Nation, she realized that there is an enormous amount of opportunities available for people who want to make a career in coffee.
 A dozen or so reality checks, a few major obstacles to overcome and several Specialty Coffee Association (SCA) Barista Camps and Expo trips later, she obtained her Level One and Level Two SCA Barista Certifications.
 After that, she knew this is exactly where she wanted to be with her career and ultimately decided to take it a step further to become a Lead Instructor for SCA.